 Outfielder Karim Garcia (2000) went 0-for-16 in a September cameo with the Birds in #57.
 He returned to the team in 2004 and wore #47, and while he got a few hits, he wasn't much better and didn't last much longer.
 Another #57 who started slow was rookie southpaw Erik Bedard (2002).
 Of course, he's made a much better impression in #45.

 Another hitless wonder in #57 was catcher Raul Casanova (2002), though to be fair he only had one at-bat.
 The first Oriole to stroke a base hit while wearing this number was outfielder Pedro Swann (2003), who made the most of his three whole hits: one was a double, and another went for a home run.The Birds should have known what they were in for with erratic reliever Julio Manon (2006); after all, his last name is "man on".
-Rookie lefty Garrett Olson (2007) also put runners on base at an alarming rate, but he might have been rushed to the majors and still could have a bright future.
+Rookie lefty Garrett Olson (2007) also put runners on base at an alarming rate, as he was rushed to the majors by the pitching-poor O's and never put it all together.
+The most amusingly-named #57 to date was reliever Rocky Cherry (2008), who first appeared in orange and black as #38 in 2007.
+Jake Arrieta (2010), another of Baltimore's talented young starting pitchers, debuted in the number, but kicked off the 2011 season as #34.
+A few weeks into the new season, lefty sidearmer Clay Rapada (2011-) took over #57.

 Young pitcher Dave Ford (1978, 1979) started his career strong, allowing seven runs in forty-five innings in brief stints over two seasons.
 After switching from #59 to #21, his performance declined and he was out of the major leagues by 1982.
 Maybe he should have stuck with the higher uniform number.